 Last Updated on March 11, 2016

-AboutBorn the the city of Bronx, NY, Khatoon Koli Hazara is a devoted poet, sometimes artist and full-time sister.
-She plays Minecraft on the XBox360, Yu-Ghi-Oh! with her 3 siblings and helps out in the ki..
+AboutBorn in the city of Bronx, NY, Khatoon Koli Hazara is a devoted poet, sometimes artist and full-time sister.
+She plays Minecraft on the XBox360, Yu-Ghi-Oh! with her 3 siblings and helps out in the kit..